- Pets and Animals

 More than a nuisance, ticks represent a significant health threat and you need to take appropriate measures to protect your pets, your children, and yourself from the harm these dangerous insects can do.

-You get a gold star if you caught my little trick in the paragraph above.
+You get a gold star if you caught my little trick in the sentence above.
 Ticks aren’t insects.
 They’re arachnids, putting them in the same family as spiders, scorpions and mites.
-Just checking to see if you’re awake.
+Just checking to see if you’re paying attention.